|>Home >Health Reporter >Lettuce - Superfood from a Mysterious Past?

 Just imagine the precious lettuce seed being stored aboard Noah’s Ark.
 I like to think all the precious seeds were stored in special compartments, away from “...every beast after his kind, and all the cattle after their kind, and every creeping thing that creepeth upon the earth after his kind, and every fowl after his kind, every bird of every sort.”
 Genesis 7:142

-And then imagine the earnest prayers that Noah and his family must have sent heavenward when they first stepped outside the ark, in a part of our world we now call the Middle East.
+And then imagine the earnest prayers that Noah and his family must have sent heavenward when they first stepped outside the ark on the mountains of Ararat, in a part of our world we now call the Middle East.
 What did they see?
 Cataclysmic changes to the landscape.

 You see, the sky would have been grey, with very little direct sunlight, and this may have continued for many years to come.
 This could have been a consequence of plumes of ash shooting high into the atmosphere, forming a sulphurous cloud cover, much as the modern world experienced with the eruption of Mount Pinatubo in 1991 when ash shot 34 kilometres straight up into the earth’s atmosphere.3

 In Noah’s post Flood world, the climate had changed, there were now seasons and rain, warm and cold, which Noah and his family were not used to.
 The soil, would have sunk the heart of any food farmer, just like those we see after a flood in our modern times – totally unsuitable for growing crops until some drying had taken place.
 Then, and only then could the land be worked into some kind of growing medium.
 I even read somewhere that the colour of the sky was different in the pre-Flood world.